HOTELS Jules' Undersea Lodge - Sleeping with the Fishes: A Night Inside the World's Only Undersea Hotel

 Two interconnected Maldives islands make up one of the most exciting places in the world.
 Rangali and Rangalifinolhu islands are linked together by a wooden footbridge.
 They are home to 150 overwater and beach villas, and the resort's highlight is the 3-bedroom residence with an underwater bedroom, The Muraka.
 It's …

-The Manta Resort - Underwater Room In Tanzania
+The Manta Resort - Sleep With the Fishes Inside Tanzania's Extraordinary Underwater Hotel Room

-The Manta Resort - Underwater Room In Tanzania
+The Manta Resort - Sleep With the Fishes Inside Tanzania's Extraordinary Underwater Hotel Room

 Resorts World Sentosa - Room-View Of The World’s Largest Aquarium